 - Zoodles: What are Zoodles you ask?
 Well, they’re an incredibly fresh and heathy alternative to pasta, made with zucchini cut into strands with a spiral slicer.
 When I brought my spiral slicer home, the Master Taste Tester rolled his eyes, but has come to enjoy its the tasty creations.

 I hope you liked this recipe for Crispy Parmesan Zucchini Fries as much as I do.
 If so, please consider rating it and leaving a comment.
-Also, if you’d like to receive notifications of new posts by email, ever your email address in the Subscribe box.
+Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.

 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!